adambaczkowski/RaspberryPi-Protector/README.md

 * [Setup](#setup)

 ## General info
-This project is an Bash installer which installs and sets up different programms in order to secure Nextcloud instance.
-The script was made and testet on Ubuntu 64bit 22.10 ARM64
+This project is an Bash installer which installs and sets up different programs in order to secure Nextcloud instance.
+The script was made and tested on Ubuntu 64bit 22.10 ARM64

 ## Technologies used in project
 Project is created with: